Body of Friendsville man pursued by police found

 More than a week after he was last seen, the body of a young man police pursued into Fort Loudoun Lake has been found.

-The Blount County Sheriff Office said in a statement Tuesday, April 7, that the body of 22-year-old Jordan Blake Wallace of Friendsville had been recovered late Monday.
+The Blount County Sheriff's Office said in a statement Tuesday, April 7, that the body of 22-year-old Jordan Blake Wallace of Friendsville was recovered late Monday.

 A fisherman saw the body less than a mile from where Wallace was last seen at Parks Ferry boat ramp, the statement said.

-He had been running from deputies on March 28 when he jumped out of his car and into the river.
-Deputies pleaded for him to return to the shore then, but he refused and had not been seen since.
+He had been running from deputies on March 28 when he jumped out of his car and into the water.
+Deputies pleaded for him to return to the shore then, but he refused and had not been seen since, according to the statement.

+Members of the Blount Special Operations Response Team, Blount County Fire Department and Friendsville Volunteer Fire Department using dive and surface operations searched several miles of the Tennessee River-fed lake for Wallace.

 Wallace’s body was taken to Knox County Regional Forensics Center, where forensics experts will perform an autopsy.